 The office’s creation is a result of many years of active work on the part of students, staff, and faculty who saw the need for a more centralized and visible space to serve the needs of LGBTQ students and issues related to sexual orientation and gender identity.
 In the fall of 2000, Provost Shelton appointed a committee to review the UNC-Chapel Hill climate in relation to sexual orientation and gender identity.
 The Report identified several recommendations based on the findings, one of which was the creation of an LGBTQ Center.The UNC LGBTQ Center began in the spring of 2003 as a part of the Office of the Dean of Students called the LGBTQ Office.

-In July, 2006, Provost Shelton and Vice Chancellor of Student Affairs, Peggy Jablonski, created two full-time positions (director and an assistant director) to lead a newly, established and administratively separate LGBTQ Center.
+In July 2006, Provost Shelton and Vice Chancellor of Student Affairs, Peggy Jablonski, created two full-time positions (Director and Assistant Director) to lead a newly, established and administratively separate LGBTQ Center.
 The Center was tasked with providing programs, services, and resources to create a welcoming environment for all members of the UNC-Chapel Hill community.

 In summer 2007, the LGBTQ Center was moved from Steele Building to Student Academic Services Building (SASB) South due to renovations to Steele Building.